deeppavlov/DeepPavlov/docs/devguides/amazon_alexa.rst

 **1. AMAZON.SearchQuery slot type**

 This hack uses AMAZON.SearchQuery slot type which grabs raw text (speech) user input.
-Bad news that sample utterance can not consist only of AMAZON.SearchQuery slot and requires some carrier phrase (one word carrier phrase will work.
+Bad news that sample utterance can not consist only of AMAZON.SearchQuery slot and requires some carrier phrase (one word carrier phrase will work).
 So you should define this phrase and restrict your user to use it before or after you query.

 Here is JSON config example for Skill Developer console with *"tell"* carrier phrase: